Education & Events

 - Integrating BSA into the Organizational Culture

 - Rolling Out a New Program or Procedure

 - Presenting to the Board

 Case Studies and Discussions

 - Recurring errors in CTRs

 - Real life scenarios and case studies for discussion (when the correct answer is not always obvious)

-Bill Elliott has over 35 years of banking experience.
-As a compliance consultant and manager of the compliance division with Young & Associates, Inc., Bill works on a variety of compliance-related issues, including leading compliance seminars, conducting compliance reviews for all areas of compliance, conducting in-house training, and writing compliance articles and training materials.
-During his career, Bill spent 15 years as a compliance officer and CRA officer in a large community bank, and also worked for a large regional bank.
-He has been a lender for consumer, commercial, and mortgage loans, and has managed a variety of bank departments, including loan review, consumer/commercial loan processing, mortgage loan processing, loan administration, credit administration, collections, and commercial loan workout.
+With 40 years of banking experience, Bill Elliott leads the compliance department at Young & Associates, Inc. where he conducts compliance reviews, leads compliance seminars, conducts in?house training, and writes compliance articles and training materials.
+During his career as a banker, Bill spent 15 years as a compliance officer in a large community bank.
+He has also been a lender for consumer, commercial, and mortgage loans, and has managed a variety of bank departments including loan review, consumer / commercial loan processing, mortgage loan processing, loan and credit administration, collections, and commercial loan workout.

 8:30 a.m.
 Registration & Continental Breakfast